hadjango/djangocon-2016-demo/README.md

 and then again to create the superuser.

-Using `docker-machine` is not required unless you are using the older Docker Toolbox on Mac.
-Keep in mind however that by default, running `docker-compose up` without using a docker-machine VM will bind to port 80 on your localhost, so it will need to be free.
+Using `docker-machine` is not required unless you are using the older Docker Toolbox on Mac (or you have installed it with `brew install docker`).
+Keep in mind however that by default, running `docker-compose up` without using a docker-machine VM will bind to port 80 on your localhost, so it will need to be unused, so you may wish to use `docker-machine` even if you don't need to.
 Alternatively, if you are using Docker for Mac, you can use [https://github.com/nlf/dlite](https://github.com/nlf/dlite) to have docker use a separate bridged network (and thus separate ips for its containers).

-Grap the ip address using the command `fab ip` (unless you are not using `docker-machine` or `dlite`, in which case it will be `127.0.0.1`, and then add to your `/etc/hosts` files:
+Grap the ip address using the command `fab ip` (unless you are not using `docker-machine` or `dlite`, in which case it will be `127.0.0.1`), and then add to your `/etc/hosts` files:

 ```
 192.168.64.7  live.addons stage.addons